The question of how to recruit top talent and manage the candidate experience is never more pertinent than when there

 Some hiring managers might shrug their shoulders and consider a bit of collateral damage inevitable: there are urgent client priorities.
 Reflecting the conundrum: “we need to hire because we’re busy but can’t find time to recruit because we’re busy”.

 However apart from the obvious, which is that a poor recruitment experience (often associated with a poor process) can never attract the best candidates, this is to overlook the sustained and long-term damage that can be done by not treating applicants well.
 Candidates often find searching for a job frustrating and enraging as shown by many surveys.

-This can apply to all consultancy firms but smaller businesses without the big Brand Name to rely on the attract candidates are particularly vulnerable.
+This can apply to all consultancy firms but smaller businesses without the big Brand Name to rely on to attract candidates are particularly vulnerable.

 The good news is that this also provides a great opportunity to differentiate by providing a great experience.
 Even better it doesn’t have to be difficult, time consuming or expensive!

 1. The application process

 As mentioned, review this through an applicant’s eyes.
 Make it easy for candidates to apply and state clearly what skills, experience and qualifications you require.
 If possible, include salary information.
 Ensure all applicants are acknowledged: an auto-reply is fine.

 2. Prioritise recruitment

 Engineer an effective, structured and efficient process that is clear to staff and communicated to candidates.
 Create a culture and even a reward system that prioritises recruitment.
 Ensure interviewers are trained.